 The Magic House: Little ones love The Magic House for its hands-on exhibits, many ways to play, and, well, the magic.
 Parents love that this kid-friendly fun house does as much educating as it does entertaining.
 516 S. Kirkwood.

-Miniature Museum of Greater St. Louis: This hidden gem in the Bevo Mill neighborhood is full dollhouses, vignettes, and other tiny attractions.
+Miniature Museum of Greater St. Louis: This hidden gem in the Bevo Mill neighborhood is full of dollhouses, vignettes, and other tiny attractions.
 Throughout the two floors of exhibition space, visitors can explore micro-mansions, gardens, and historic spaces.
-There's also an extensive library dedicated to the miniature hobbyist.
+There’s also an extensive library dedicated to the miniature hobbyist.
 4746 Gravois.

 Myseum: Tucked into Lamp and Lantern Village in Town and Country, this children’s museum offers hands-on learning experiences covering concepts such as force and motion, energy, and animation, as well as opportunities for exciting pretend play.
 Kids can try out being the zoo vet, jump into a dinosaur dig site, or build with giant blocks to their heart’s content.
-283 Lamp and Lantern Village
+283 Lamp and Lantern Village.

 Historic Homes